somexlab/fastddm/src/python/README.md

 result = fit(structure_function, xdata=dt, ydata=data)
 ```
-Here we can directly set the initial values we want in the parameter hints.
-Not all parameter hints have to be set, but their default values (by `lmfit` may be problematic depending on the model used).
+Here we can directly set the initial values we want in the parameter hints, e.g. for the stretching exponent `delta` we set the range to $(0.1, 1.0)$ with a starting value of $0.5$.

+Not all parameter hints have to be set, but their default values (by `lmfit`) may be problematic depending on the model used.